stijn577/rust_todo_app/README.md

-# Yew Rocket Rust full stack
+# Rust todo app

 ### This project is a personal project to create a fully functioning website in Rust using a [Rocket.rs](https://rocket.rs/) backend, with a [Yew.rs](https://yew.rs/) wasm frontend.
+I'm also planning to add a PostgresDB to the project and splitting the project into seperated docker containers.

 ## Hosting locally
 To host the website locally, you will have to perform the following actions: